Click on a topic to scroll down:

 71. Verify cleared to land

-72. Over the runway threshold, reduce power to idle and begin to slowly raise nose for a very gradual descent
+72. Over the runway threshold, reduce power to idle and begin to slowly raise

 73. Fly a few feet over the runway as speed bleeds off